EmmanuelPede/DaveoDevFest/Instascan/README.md

 - Unique camera ID provided by the browser.
 - These IDs are stable and can be persisted across instances of your application (e.g. in localStorage).

-### camera.name
+### camera.firstName

-- Camera name, including manufacturer and model
+- Camera firstName, including manufacturer and model
 - e.g. "Microsoft LifeCam HD-3000".

 ## Compatibility